Grassland - Beef

 - Lighter soils with low organic matter contents are generally more prone to S deficiency.

-S fertilizer advice
+S fertiliser advice

 - The response to S fertiliser increases as the rate of N fertiliser increases.